 Psalm 100:2 (AMP)

-Serving the Lord can look very different, depending on our culture, our environment, our maturity level, and the stage or season of our life.
-Everyone, including mothers, fathers, students, teachers, doctors, business owners, employees, farmers, shepherds, missionaries, and ministers, can serve the Lord in their daily lives.
+Serving the Lord can look very different, depending on a person’s age, culture, environment, maturity level, and the stage or season of their life.
+Everyone, including mothers, fathers, students, teachers, doctors, nurses, business owners, employees, farmers, shepherds, missionaries, and ministers, can serve the Lord in their daily lives.
 For example, children can serve the Lord by being respectful and obedient to their parents.